If you have some clutter to confront, and you need to hang in there for the long haul, it can really help to have some support and structure.

 - Years of studying how to affect positive shifts in our inner lives, our behaviors, and our environments and belongings, deepened through more than two decades as a clutter coach and instructor.

 - My belief that you are capable, and that there are multiple ways for you to access helpful inner resources.

 How much time is this likely to take per week?

 That will vary depending on how in-depth you want to go.
 Many assignments will give you the choice of approaching the process quickly and simply, or going deeper.
 To determine whether to take this class you should plan on a minimum of two hours per week total for class assignments and written interactions.

 What is the cost?

-The class costs $250 and you can pay by check or Paypal.
-If situations come up that keep you from being able to complete the course within two months, we can contract for you to extend the class by a month.
-The cost would be an additional $125.
-You can also schedule additional phone coaching at a cost of $125 per hour.
+The class costs $300 but I am currently offering it for a special rate of $275 and you can pay by check or Paypal.
+That gives you two months of written coaching exchanges with me and unlimited access to the course lessons for as long as you like.
 If within 48 hours after you receive access to the class you decide it’s not a good fit for you, I’ll refund your money in full.